 This is the opportunity to check and measure baselines for your pet.
 Having detailed records about this visit helps us immensely should your pet get ill.
 Small changes in attitude and behavior are much easier to notice if you have a previously normal description to compare to.

 At Colborne Street Pet Hospital we recommend yearly check-ups for all adult patients and twice yearly exams for seniors.
-We allocate a half hour with the doctor which gives her the time to chat about behavior and daily routines, as well as doing the nose to tail physical.
+We allocate an hour with the doctor which gives her the time to chat about behavior and daily routines, as well as doing the nose to tail physical.
 Then she will have specific recommendations and information tailor-made for your situation.

 Vaccinations and other services